Actindo-AG/Documentation/POS/UserInterface/02b_Stores.md

 ![Admin Settings Store](../../Assets/Screenshots/POS/Management/Stores/Store/AdminSettings/AdminSettings.png "[Admin Settings Store]")

-Except for the following settings, all settings are also available as Global setting.
+All settings are also available as Global setting.
 Note that if you change a setting via this tab, it will apply only to the selected store.
 For detailed information, see the documentation of the [Global settings](./02a_GlobalSettings.md)

 **Settings not part of the global settings**